Student Financial Aid

 Federal Student Financial Aid Penalties for Drug Law Violations

 Drug convictions no longer affect federal student aid eligibility.
-The drug conviction questions have been removed from the 2023-24 Free Application for Federal Student Aid (FAFSA).

 Program Objective Enrollment Compliance (POEC)